chrisdeaner/chrisdeaner.github.io/_posts/store/2024-05-01-tshirt-white-and-golf-on-blue.md

 item_name: "White on Blue Tee Shirt"
 item_type: "Tee Shirt"
 others:
-    "Chang Designs in partnership with +/- {Plus/Minus} is proud to present the Official Further Afield Release Shirt! <br><br> <b>Pre-order</b> now, and we'll make sure your shirt gets to you by mid-June 2024.
+    "+/- {Plus/Minus} is proud to present the Official Further Afield Release Shirt! <br><br> <b>Pre-order</b> now, and we'll make sure your shirt gets to you by mid-June 2024.
 Be sure to lock yours in because, like all our other t-shirts, this is a limited run!"
 ---